GreenBeanio/Garrett-s-Tracking-System/project_structure.md

   - @LICENSE: The license that this software is licenses under.
   - @README.md: The general readme of this project.
   - @template.py: A template python file with header and footer comments.
+  - &@credentials.md: An untracked file that I'm keeping credentials in.
+  - @linux_setup.md: Instructions for setting up linux.